 - Green: indicates that no vulnerabilities that can be exploited by attackers over the Internet are detected in your assets.

-- Optional:Click a vulnerability name to go to the Application tab of the Vulnerabilities page
+- Optional:Click a vulnerability name.
+On the Application tab of the Vulnerabilities page, you

-and view the details of the application vulnerability detected in the asset.In the vulnerability list that shows the application vulnerabilities detected in the asset, you can view the details of the vulnerabilities and manually fix the vulnerabilities based on the fix suggestions.
+can view the details of the application vulnerability.In the vulnerability list that shows the application vulnerabilities detected in the asset, you can view the details of the vulnerabilities and manually fix the vulnerabilities based on the fix suggestions.
 We recommend that you fix high-risk vulnerabilities at the earliest opportunity.
 For more information, see Application vulnerabilities.